 This appointment is very important to the school and we are grateful to anyone who takes the trouble to express an interest.
 We always value the time and effort it takes to complete a job application.

 You will be informed if you have been short-listed for interview, usually within ten working days of the closing date.
 We normally inform all unsuccessful applicants after an appointment has been made, and acknowledge their applications.
+Please note – as from November 2017 the school will not reimburse interview expenses.

 We hope that this information and accompanying materials will encourage you to apply for the vacancy but if not, please accept our best wishes for your future career, whether it be at your current place of work or elsewhere.